skyl/bonsai/the-software-is-the-product.md

 where people have to be put on the rack for 30 minutes for any improvement they want to make to the software.
 You may not have any choice in that.
 You may have to submit to the torture, at least in the short term.
-But, this book is mostly about what you can control and how you can adapt to your organization's context.
+But, this book is about what you can control and how you can adapt to your organization's context.
 Don't impose torture on your own team that you are not forced to impose on them.
 Eliminate drudgery and toil so your team has more time for inspired